Gewist120109/wd82p/README.md

 # WD82P Repository
-A repository containing along all sessions of kodego clas WD82P
+A repository containing along all sessions of kodego class WD-82P